AnyChart/docs.anychart.com/Chart_Editor/Overview.md

 ## Using

-AnyChart Chart Editor UI can be configired and used in several ways, please see [Configuration](Configuration) and [Use Cases](Use_Cases) to learn more.
+AnyChart Chart Editor UI can be configured and used in several ways – please see [Configuration](Configuration) and [Use Cases](Use_Cases) to learn more.

 ## Contributing

-AnyChart Chart Editor is developed and supported by AnyChart team but it is not a part of the main AnyChart library.
-It is open source but subject to licensing.
-If you want to contribute, fork or report issues please see [https://github.com/AnyChart/chart-editor/](https://github.com/AnyChart/chart-editor/).
+AnyChart Chart Editor is developed and supported by AnyChart team, but it is not a part of the main AnyChart library.
+It is open source, but subject to licensing.
+If you want to contribute, fork, or report issues, please see [https://github.com/AnyChart/chart-editor/](https://github.com/AnyChart/chart-editor/).

 ## Licensing